Table of Contents

-Another tip regarding how to do content marketing keyword search involves using free keyword research tools to opt for broad searches.
-Using these tools, you can enter the domain of broad keywords related to your brand, service or product.
-Once you get a list of related keywords, scroll through the list and look for keywords that can be turned into blog posts.
+Another tip regarding how to do content marketing keyword research involves using free keyword research tools to opt for broad searches.
+Using these tools, you can enter the domain of broad keywords related to your brand, service, or product.
+Once you get a list of related keywords, scroll through the list and look for keywords to be turned into blog posts.

 For example, ‘kitchen cabinet’ might be an excellent keyword for ‘kitchen cabinet design ideas.

 3. First, have an idea, then search keywords

 There are times when you may already have ideas for blog posts, but you’re looking for target keywords.
 The Keywords Everywhere browser extension is a great free tool you can use for blog keyword research.
 All you need to do is type your keyword for a topic into Google Search, and the tool will tell you if the keyword has any search volume.
 If your result is negative, the tool will give you a list of related keywords to use.
 You can also use the free tools that are provided by Google Search.
 Type in a keyword into Google Search and look up the suggestions that are displayed.